+I think not.
 I am all about having a clock in every corner of the house.
-I want to be able to look up (and turn around, if needed) and see a clock if I need to – no matter what where I am standing or sitting.
+I want to be able to look up (and turn around, if needed) and see a clock.

-So yes, we do have a clock in every room and if I could, maybe 2 in larger rooms like the living room.
+So yes, we have a clock in every room, and if I could, maybe 2 in larger rooms like the living room.

 But I can’t get myself to spend a lot of $$$ on fancy clocks…

-I recently gave our staircase a makeover and the risers got a real quick and easy but gorgeous makeover.
+I recently gave our staircase a makeover and the risers got a really quick and easy but gorgeous makeover.

-I had a bunch of end pieces leftover from cutting down the plywood underlayment that I put to work and now can tell me the time! 🙂
+I had a bunch of end pieces left over from cutting down the plywood underlayment that I put to work and now they can tell me the time! 🙂

 Materials needed to make a wood clock